2011 Vintage Overview

 This was the third harvest of the new century to begin in August – compared to only one per century in the previous few hundred years.
 As with 2003 and 2007, it is unlikely to prove as successful overall as many of the vintages that were picked later.
 There are some clear parallels with 2007, but no two vintages are ever quite alike.

-The weather A moderately severe winter – though without the deep freeze of the previous year – ended early, and a fine spring was ushered in from the middle of March.
+A moderately severe winter – though without the deep freeze of the previous year – ended early, and a fine spring was ushered in from the middle of March.
 The wind patterns were unusual, blowing mainly from the north (the benchmark wind on Palm Sunday), cool and dry, or veering right round to the south, warm and dry.
 Normally a south wind then swings to the south-west and brings rain, but not this year.

 Two previous vintages were in everybody’s mind: 2007 began with an equally precocious spring, including an exceptionally glorious April, calmed a little bit in May and declined noticeably thereafter.
 Nineteen seventy-six was a year of severe drought and considerable heat.
 In both cases the vintage began in August.
 (Note: 2003 was quite different, the season being marked by prolonged and exceptional heat spikes in late June and the first half of August.)